Film / Dragons: A Fantasy Made Real

 - Possibly a subversion, since it is never stated exactly how long before the K.T. event the young dragon lived, so the segment could just as easily have fast-forward a few hundred thousand years after the events of the dragon's life to show the infamous extinction event.

-- Shown Their Work: The premise of the documentary is to show how giant six-legged, flying lizards that breathe fire could exist.
+- Shown Their Work: The premise of the documentary is to show how giant four-legged, flying lizards that breathe fire could exist.
 And it mostly succeeds.

 - Stealth Pun: In one segment, a tiger attempted to pounce on a dragon waiting in the shadows